 You want your Terms & Conditions agreement to be complete so you can protect your company from liability and prevent the misuse of your website or mobile app.

-Here are the essential clauses you need for your Terms & Conditions agreement.
+Here are the essential clauses you need for your Terms & Conditions agreement, as well as tips on how best to display and obtain consent for your agreement.

 Our Terms and Conditions Generator makes it easy to create a Terms and Conditions agreement for your business.
 Just follow these steps: